Unemployed NJ Electrician Accused of Being at Forefront of U.S. Capitol Siege

 Quaglin's lawyer says he plans to plead not guilty and speculated Quaglin got caught up in the moment.
 During a hearing Wednesday, the judge scoffed at that notion -- sarcastically asking if he happened to just find a helmet and bear spray in some nearby bushes or did he in fact plan for battle.

 The judge called the nature of the charges “horrific” but agreed to let Quaglin be released on home confinement with an ankle bracelet.
-For now, he remains behind bars as prosecutors want 24 hours to appeal, asking for detention saying Quaglin's actions show he is a danger.
+For now, however, he remains behind bars as prosecutors want 24 hours to appeal that decision, asking for detention saying Quaglin's actions show he is a danger.

 Local FBI officials continue to help Washington, D.C. officials search for numerous others from the tri-state area who took part in the Jan.
 6 riots.
 Additional arrests are expected in the days and weeks ahead.